Royal Delta: Background

 Royal Delta was a dark bay mare with a white star and a white sock on her left hind leg.
 She was bred in Kentucky by Prince Saud bin Khaled's Palides Investments.
 She was sired by Empire Maker, who had won the 2003 Belmont Stakes winner.
 Prior to Royal Delta, Empire Maker's most successful offspring was Pioneerof the Nile, who placed second in the Kentucky Derby and became the sire of Triple Crown winner American Pharoah.
 Royal Delta was from Empire Maker's fourth crop and started racing shortly after her sire was exported to Japan.

 Royal Delta's dam was Delta Princess, a stakes winning mare by A.P.
 Indy.
 Ron Wallace, general manager of Palides, explained the difference between mother and daughter in a 2011 interview: "(Delta Princess) is tough; she's a lot more competitive than Royal Delta.
 But Royal Delta is way more athletic and she hasn't even quite figured it all out.
 She is going to be incredible as a 4-year-old.
 She was laid back in the paddock (before racing in the 2011 Ladies' Classic).
 Here (at the Keeneland Sales), she's a star, but she doesn't care.
 Her mother would eat horses alive in front of her; she was going to win no matter what.
 Royal Delta is just good (because of her natural ability).
 If she learns to be competitive, watch out."

 Royal Delta initially raced as a homebred for Palides Investments.
-Prince Saud bin Khaled died in 2011 and Royal Delta was sold in a dispersal sale to Besilu Stables.
+Prince Saud bin Khaled died in 2011, and Royal Delta was sold at a dispersal sale to Besilu Stables.